Ashwagandha for Diabetes and Blood Sugar: The Stress-Glycaemia Loop

 Key findings from human studies in this review:

-• Significant reductions in HbA1c (the 3-month average blood glucose marker)
+• Human studies have investigated HbA1c (the 3-month average blood glucose marker) as part of ongoing research

 The 2024 Large-Scale RCT